CaryRandazzo/AtlasValidationDashboard/README.md

 #### 3. Navigate to the github containing the installtion files (currently github.com/CaryRandazzo/AtlasValidationDashboard/),

-#### 4. Click code and in terminal at the location you want the files stored enter the command:
+#### 4. In a terminal at the location you want the files stored enter the command:
 git clone https://github.com/CaryRandazzo/AtlasValidationDashboard.git

 #### 5. Navigate to the /AtlasValidationDashboard/docker-server/ directory and execute the command: